AcademySoftwareFoundation/openexr/README.md

 # OpenEXR

 **OpenEXR** is a high dynamic-range (HDR) image file format developed by Industrial Light & Magic (ILM) for use in computer imaging applications.
-ILM subsequently released the source code and adjoining material as open source software.

-The distribution has evolved to include support for stereoscopic and deep images.
-Weta Digital, Disney, Sony Pictures Imageworks, Pixar, DreamWorks Animation and other studios have made contributions to the code base.
+It supports stereoscopic and deep images.
+Weta Digital, Walt Disney Animation Studios, Sony Pictures Imageworks, Pixar Animation Studios, DreamWorks, and other studios, companies, and individuals have made contributions to the code base.
 The file format has seen wide adoption in a number of industries.

-The library, including all contributions, is released under the modified BSD license.

 OpenEXR's features include: